 Availability of affordable user devices, including through subsidization programs.

-An information society where the most vulnerable, especially children, feel secure and protected online.
+An information and inclusive Knowledge Societies where the most vulnerable, especially children, feel secure and protected online.

 That regulators and policy makers may consider transforming existing universal service programmes into programmes for digital inclusion that support broadband services for all citizens while further facilitating the access to ICTs of women, girls, the disabled and indigenous people.